Navigation Tools Information Page

 MAPS - Hard Copy or Digital

-Topographic maps are basically a 2-Dimensional rendering of a 3-D landscape, helping us to orient ourselves and navigate in that landscape.
+Topographic maps are basically a 2-Dimensional rendering of a 3-D landscape, helping us to orient ourselves and navigate within that landscape.
 A map is part of the 10 essentials system, so every participant on a mountaineering trip should bring an appropriate one for their activity….but in my experience they often don’t, for a variety of reasons.
 The types and availability of maps is changing rapidly.
 The need to be able to read one is not.
 Pre-printed maps are still available from USGS, Green Trails, National Geographic, etc. But anymore, it's fairly easy to find digital versions online and print sections directly from your computer.
 Just be sure to include key elements like UTM grid lines, and the datum.

 USGS Baring, 1:24,000, Version 1982 (1982 Revision of a 1965 map), Product Number 105315